 You can take an active role to help your toddler cope with these difficult mornings and help her wake up happy with these tips (read for more or watch the video below):

-1. Tell your child to wake up happy the night before
+2. Tell your toddler to wake up happy the night before

 This advice seems so strange… until you try it.